Gabrielle-Zh/Sentiment-analysis-of-Yelp-Reviews/README.md

     ckpt.step.assign_add(1)

     tot_loss += tmp_loss.numpy()
+    # For every display_step iteration, the accuracy of the network is calculated on the test data
     if n_iter % display_step == 0:
         # For simplicity, get the test accuracy #
         # instead of validation accuracy.       #